 Location of Use

-It’s essential to determine where you will install your LED light strip before deciding which product you will use.
-Some designs meet specific purposes, such as step lighting or television backlighting.
-Because of this specialization, they are different from the average LED light strip.
-For example, a product intended for backlighting a TV may come with four pre-cut pieces and television-specific syncing options, which change color to mimic the colors on the screen.
+It’s essential to determine where the LED light strip will be installed before deciding which product to purchase.
+Some designs meet specific purposes, such as stair lighting or television backlighting.
+This specialization differentiates those products from standard LED light strips.
+For example, a product intended for backlighting a TV may come with four precut pieces and television-specific syncing options that change color to mimic the colors on the screen.

-Other location considerations are water-resistance for patio use, dimmer compatibility for bedroom LED light strips, or motion-sensing LED tape for the hall, bathroom, or stairway.
-Even a more generic installation location like a wall or ceiling warrants some consideration before purchasing so you don’t end up with a specialty product that isn’t meant for where you intend to place it.
+Other location considerations are water resistance for patios, dimmer compatibility for bedrooms, or motion sensing for a hall, bathroom, or stairway.
+Even a more generic installation of LED strip lights for ceilings or walls warrants some consideration before purchasing so buyers don’t end up with a specialty product that isn’t meant for where they intend to place it.

-Light strips come in a variety of lengths, from one foot to 32 feet on average, depending on their brightness and purpose.
-LED light strips intended for television backlighting or use on stairs tend to be shorter for easier installation.
+Light strips are available in a variety of lengths, typically from 1 to 32 feet, though there are some strips that are up to 50 feet long.
+The brightness and intended purpose usually correlate to their length.
+For example, LED light strips intended for television backlighting or use on stairs tend to be shorter for easier installation.

-Low brightness LED light strips can be up to 32 feet in length, with 300 LED lights.
-High brightness LED light strips will have the same number of LED modules, but will only measure up to 16 feet in length.
-However, most flexible light strips can be cut using scissors to shorten if necessary.
-Or, if you need longer LED tape, you can connect pieces to customize your desired length.
+Low-brightness LED light strips can be up to 32 feet long with about 300 LED lights.
+High-brightness LED light strips may have the same number of LED modules, but they’ll usually only be about 16 feet long.
+However, most flexible LED strip lights can be cut using scissors to accommodate small areas.
+If longer LED tape is needed, pieces can often be connected to customize to the desired length.

-Most light strips feature a flexible circuit board to bend around corners or run over curved surfaces.
-Some LED light strips are so flexible you can bend them up to 90 degrees without damaging the circuit board.
+Most light strips feature a flexible circuit board that can bend around corners or run over curved surfaces.
+Some LED light strips are so flexible that they can be bent up to 90 degrees without damaging the circuit board.

 However, as the power of an LED light strip increases, the flexibility decreases, with some light strips being completely rigid in design.
-These inflexible products tend to be much shorter, sometimes only one foot in length, and significantly brighter than the average light strip.
+These inflexible products tend to be much shorter, sometimes only 1 foot long, and significantly brighter than the average light strip.
 They can also feature motion-sensing technology, making them ideal for lighting stairs.

-The brightness of an LED light strip is measured in lumens per meter or LM and is dictated by the density of the LED lights within one meter.
+The brightness of an LED light strip is measured in LM and is dictated by the density of the LED lights within 1 meter.

-Brightness can be challenging to figure out on your own, and some manufacturers don’t include this information.
-By taking note of the LED density, you can find the average brightness of the light strip.
-Average light strips come in two densities: Standard density (SD) of 30 LEDs per meter (9.1 LEDs/foot) or high density (HD) of 60 LEDs per meter (18.3 LEDs/foot).
+Ideal brightness can be challenging to figure out, and some manufacturers don’t include this information.
+By taking note of the LED density, the average brightness of the light strip can be found.
+Average light strips come in two densities: standard density (SD) of 30 LEDs per meter (9.1 LEDs/foot) or high density (HD) of 60 LEDs per meter (18.3 LEDs/foot).

 Color and Color Temperature

 The color of a light strip is critical to keep in mind.
 Some light strips come in only one color, while others can have color selections that range in the millions.
-The color option that you choose is entirely dependent on your personal preference.
+The color option chosen is entirely dependent on personal preference.

-Color temperature is measured in degrees Kelvin (K) and describes how warm or cool a light’s color appears.
-The soft glow of an average incandescent lightbulb is a cool temperature of 2,700K, while natural daylight is much warmer, averaging 6,500K.
-However, this is only a factor for light strips with a single color option.
+Color temperature is measured in degrees Kelvin (K) and describes how warm or cool a light’s color appears; lower numbers indicate warmer color temperatures.
+The soft glow of an average incandescent light bulb is a warm temperature of 2,700K, while natural daylight is much cooler, averaging 6,500K.

 Wattage is a measure of how much energy the light strip requires to function at its optimal brightness.
 If a light strip requires more energy than the power source is capable of providing, it won’t work correctly, often producing a much weaker light.
-LED light strips operate using batteries, power adapters plugged into wall outlets, or you can hardwire them directly into the home’s electrical system.
+LED light strips operate using batteries, power adapters plugged into wall outlets, or being hardwired directly into the home’s electrical system.

-LED light strips with lower brightness requirements, such as a 540 LM strip, will also have reduced wattage requirements.
-As brightness demands increase, power demands also rise, with a 16.4-foot, standard-density light strip requiring 27 watts of power and a 16.4-foot, high-density LED light strip requiring 40 watts.
+LED light strips with lower brightness requirements, such as a 540-LM strip, will also have reduced wattage requirements.
+As brightness demands increase, power demands also rise, with a 16.4-foot SD light strip requiring 27 watts of power and a 16.4-foot HD LED light strip requiring 40 watts.